cluster-lab/project-luida-bar/Assets/Doc/LUIDA-StateListeningItemScriptDoc.md

 ### `ProcessAndSaveCollectedData()`

 - **Description**: Snapshots the current scratchpad into the upload buffer as one row, then clears the scratchpad.
 Does not upload.
-Equivalent editor action: **Save pushed data to buffer**.
+Equivalent editor action: **Save pushed data in collector**.
 - **Parameters**: None

 ### `UploadCollectedData()`

 - **Description**: Flushes the upload buffer to the Web Console via `exp_uploadCustomData`.
-Equivalent editor action: **Upload collected data**.
+Equivalent editor action: **Upload saved data from collector**.
 - **Parameters**: None

 ---